What is Tongue-tie?

 Embryological remnant of tissue in the midline between the undersurface of the tongue and the floor of the mouth that restricts normal tongue movement.
 Definition of the International Affiliation of Tongue-tie Professionals

-Many words are used to describe tongue-tie, such as "mild" or "severe".
+Many words are used to describe tongue-tie, such as "mild", "little", "slight", "posterior" "anterior", "partial" and a long list of others.
 However, because it presents in many different forms, these descriptors are inadequate to determine how each presentation will affect you and your baby.
 In order to assess if the tongue movement is affected, a thorough examination of function, together with a feeding history and visual feeding assessment is NECESSARY.

 What does a tongue need to do?